« Sailing Adventures and Anchorages of the Caribbean | Main | Weather and Storm Tracking Tools for Google Earth »

 [NOTE: the live tracking link in this article was for 2006 ONLY.
-Here is a link to the 2007 Tour de France route in Google Earth.]
+Here is a link to Street View imagery and routes for the 2008 Tour de France in Google Earth.]

 Here's what the author says about yesterday's stage and the new network link: